How to Create an Educational Website or a Learning Management System

 Most often people develop a customized website for these purposes:

-# 1: If you’re implementing an already proven idea.
-In this case, custom educational website development is often a good way to follow since it’ll help to scale your existing business model.
+# 1: If you’re planning on implementing an already proven idea.
+In this case, custom educational website development is often a good way to follow since it can help to scale your existing business model.

 How can you tell that the idea is proven?: